Elizabeth Gauffreau

 She has published a novel, Telling Sonny, and two collections of photopoetry, Grief Songs: Poems of Love & Remembrance, and Simple Pleasures: Haiku from the Place Just Right.

-Her second novel, The Weight of Snow and Regret, based on the closing of the last poor farm in Vermont in 1968, is due out in October 2025.
+Her second novel, The Weight of Snow and Regret, based on the closing of the last poor farm in Vermont in 1968, was published in October 2025.

 Liz's professional background is in nontraditional higher education, including academic advising, classroom and online teaching, curriculum development, and program administration.
 She received the Granite State College Distinguished Faculty Award for Excellence in Teaching in 2018.
 Liz lives in Nottingham, New Hampshire with her husband.
 Find her online at https://lizgauffreau.